marksandstrom/cleanData/README.md

 #### Notes

-[1] The present code forming the variables 'meanTable' and 'stdTable' seeks to select each column from the combined (train and test) table whose name has match with strings "mean" or "std".
+[1] The present code forming the variables 'meanTable' and 'stdTable' seeks to select each column from the combined (train and test) table whose name has a match with substrings "mean" or "std".
 By reviewing the files features_info.txt and features.txt from the source data package, the user can modify the code in the lines of this R script to select the specific mean and standard deviation (or any other) variable variants of interest for a given purpose.

 [2] For the activity names, see the first column "activity" in "averages.txt", read as read.table("averages.txt", header=TRUE), with naming matching with "activity_labels.txt" from the source data package.